Scaled Relative Graph of Normal Matrices: Introduction

 \section{Introduction}

-The Scaled Relative Graph (SRG), recently proposed by Ryu, Hannah, and Yin \cite{ryu2019scaled}, is a geometric tool that maps the action of a multi-valued nonlinear operator onto the extended complex plane, analogous to how the spectrum maps the action of a linear operator to the complex plane.
+The Scaled Relative Graph (SRG) is a geometric tool that maps the action of a multi-valued nonlinear operator onto the extended complex plane, analogous to how the spectrum maps the action of a linear operator to the complex plane.
 The SRG can be used to analyze convergence of a wide range of iterative methods expressed as fixed-point iterations.

 \textbf{Scaled relative graph.} For a matrix $A\in\reals^{n\times n}$, define $z_A\colon\reals^n\backslash\{0\}\rightarrow \complex$ with

 where denotes the angle in $ [0,\pi]$ between $a$ and $b$.
 The SRG of a matrix $A\in \reals^{n\times n}$ is